-As you all know, we love family travel.
-We are firm believers that you can, and should, take your kids everywhere.
-That said, we also believe that sometimes you need time without the kids.
+As you all know, I love family travel.
+I’m a firm believer that you can, and should, take your kids everywhere.
+That said, I also believe that sometimes you need time without the kids.
 It could be one night away, it could be a weekend.
 If you’re lucky enough to find someone to look after your children, you may even manage a week without your entourage.

 It could be a trip to mark a birthday or to celebrate an anniversary or simply because you’re children are driving you crazy!
 Whatever the occasion and whatever time length, sometimes you just need time alone with your other half.
 Time where you’re not worrying about getting your toddler to eat or your teen to do their homework.
 Time when you and your partner have the space to talk about things other than who’s turn it is to do the the school run.
 And, let’s face it, time to lie in.
 Sometimes you need to time away from the kids just so you can sleep!

 So, in honour of Valentine’s Day, we asked some of our favourite family travel bloggers where they would go for a romantic getaway without the kids.

 Chosen by: Katja, globetotting